 One such installment was a message of solidarity for the Sudan uprisings and protests early this year.

-This is part two of a three part video series focused on the Kesh Malek campaign.
+This is part two of a two part video series focused on the Kesh Malek campaign.

 Perhaps, it is unsurprising then, that political posters and street art became so ubiquitous in the Syrian Revolution.
 The regimes of the Middle East knew the political potential for art.
 For this reason, it has always been closely monitored.